In this series of articles, Cuckoo News documents the revival* of a music genre, Bangla Khayal, by a musical genius, Kabir Suman.

 It’s 8:30 in the morning on a dazzling day in June.
 Sunlight streams through windows doors and balconies, flooding rooms of a suburban house in the outskirts of Calcutta.
 A musician closes his eyes.
 And listens.
 If he hears sounds of anklets, they emanate from the rhythm of his heart.
 Because no one is there.
 “Would anyone come to me in these times of corona?” the poet murmurs under his breath, humming the words, chuckling mildly.
 “And, in any case, there can’t be anklets,” he sings, shaking his head, as though in an amused trance.
 “Didn’t you know?”
 He sings.
 “Wearing of jewellery is forbidden now.
 Not even watches please.”

-This is Kabir Suman, musician and poet, composing a song in the genre that he has created over the past decade:
+This is Kabir Suman, musician and poet, composing a song in the genre that he has revived* over the past decade:

 “Bangla Khayal” or “Bengali Khayal.”

 Traditionally, songs of the musical genre of “Khayal”, which dates back to the 1700s (or even earlier, according some accounts), when the Moguls ruled, have been rendered in a number of languages, chiefly Urdu.
-But never in Bengali, the rich and sweet mother-tongue of Kabir Suman, who is a lover of language and the lyrical use of it.
-“It was unbearable to me that ragas were never introduced to the seductiveness of Bengali,” says Kabir.
+But rarely in Bengali, the rich and sweet mother-tongue of Kabir Suman, who is a lover of language and the lyrical use of it.
+“It was unbearable to me that ragas were not constantly exposed to the seductiveness of Bengali,” says Kabir.

-The idea of creating Bengali Khayal had been simmering in his heart, mind and soul.
+The idea of reviving Bengali Khayal had been simmering in his heart, mind and soul.
 “It was gnawing at me, in fact.”

 The key function of Khayal is to create atmospheric beauty through audio renditions of “ragas” or musical notes arranged in a variety of permutations and combinations.
 The significance of the lyrics, called “bandishes”, which are short, pithy four to eight-line-poems is to enhance the beauty of the ragas.
 If the permutations in which the musical notes can be arranged are limitless, so are the ways in which words can be combined to accentuate them.
 The lyrics can evoke epic stories of gods and goddesses or conjure up the intimate romance of waiting for a lover’s return from long absence.